konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 Trivial File Transfer Protocol (TFTP) as a reasonable target for this small project.

-The Wikipedia page on [TFTP][] gives a good overview of the protocol.
+The Wikipedia page on [TFTP][] gives us a good overview of the protocol.
 In short, TFTP is a simple protocol to transfer files over UDP.
 It supports reading and writing files from a remote server.
 The protocol is simple enough to be specified in TLA<sup>+</sup> without too much effort, yet it has enough complexity to make the testing interesting.
 Actually, I've only specified reading requests (RRQ) and no writing requests (WRQ) to keep the scope